 Getting honest feedback from 5 customers in carefully designed interviews is achievable.
 Getting honest feedback from 200 customers requires infrastructure that embeds honesty techniques into the research process itself.

 AI moderation as honesty infrastructure.
 When the moderator is AI, every interview automatically benefits from third-party neutrality and consistent probing.
 There is no risk of interviewer fatigue causing the moderator to accept surface-level answers in the 15th interview of the day.
 The laddering technique is applied uniformly across all conversations, ensuring that every participant gets pushed past the polite layer.
+The data quality and fraud prevention reference covers the panel-side controls that keep this scale operating with decision-grade signal.

 Scale reduces individual stakes.
 When a customer knows they are one of 200 participants, the sense of personal accountability for the feedback diminishes.
 Their individual response will not be attributed to them — it will be one data point in a larger analysis.
 This perceived anonymity within scale increases candor.